simono/fetch-demo/README.md

-# fetch-demo
+# Fetch Me If You Can
-Fetch Me If You Can – The new JavaScript Fetch API
+The new JavaScript Fetch API